avivace/dotfiles/README.md

 ## Keyboard shortcuts

-A non-exhaustive cheatsheet on using this setup with the keyboard.
+A non-exhaustive cheatsheet on using this setup with the keyboard:

 ### i3wm